UX Case Study

 A consistent typographical hierarchy was notably absent, impacting readability, visual coherence, and communication of the organization's message.

-Communicating Individual Findings with the Team
+Communicating Findings with the Team

-This fostered a collaborative discussion on how to tackle these issues, while also drawing inspiration from other design systems, such as The Goldman Sachs Design System, Google’s Material Design, and Adobe’s Spectrum, to enrich our new design systems framework.
+The process of deconstructing the design system and creating a UI inventory was conducted individually.
+Before coming together to recreate the design system as a team, it was crucial to communicate my observations and challenges.
+This fostered a collaborative discussion on how to tackle these issues, while also drawing inspiration from other design systems, such as The Goldman Sachs Design System, Google's Material Design, and Adobe's Spectrum, to enrich our new design systems framework.

 Establishing Design Principles and Branding for the New Design System